Shoulder Pain: Why Does it Hurt and What Can I Do About It?

 Pain as an Adult:

 In our thirties and forties, bursitis often evolves into impingement.
-This condition occurs when the front part of the shoulder inflames from repetitive motion and develops a bone spur, irritating the rotator cuff.
+This occurs when the front part of the shoulder inflames from repetitive motion and develops a bone spur, which then irritates the rotator cuff.
 Impingement is commonly seen in labor-intensive occupations such as construction, landscaping, or painting.
 Patients will feel discomfort or pain when lifting their arm or stretching to the side and back.
-This can be initially treated with a cortisone shot if the pain is mild, however, if the condition is serious, the bone spur will be removed surgically.
+This can be treated initially with a cortisone shot if the pain is mild.
+However, if the condition is serious, the bone spur will need to be removed surgically.

 Rotator Cuff Tears